EastWest14/CongestionImmitation/README.md

 NOTE:

-Time is represented as a series of discrete "ticks"_**.
+Time is represented as a series of discrete "ticks_**".